-ForgeRock recommends that you edit the Tomcat <Connector> configuration to set <a href="UTF-8"."
-UTF-8".
-UTF-8 URI encoding ensures that URL-encoded characters in the paths of URIs are correctly decoded by the container.
+ForgeRock recommends that you edit the Tomcat <Connector> configuration to set URIEncoding="UTF-8".
+URI encoding ensures that URL-encoded characters in the paths of URIs are correctly decoded by the container.
 This is particularly useful if your applications use the AM REST APIs and some identifiers, such as user names, contain special characters.